 “Why’s you blocking mys grunts?
 We’s going to enslaves the humans here and makes this our news town.”

-The confronted human took her hood off and threw tossed it aside, revealing long, wine-red hair; a smooth, angular face, and mulberry hair.
+The confronted human took her hood off and threw it aside, revealing long, mulberry hair, and a smooth, angular face.
 “So amusing, this beast is.
 I will most certainly enjoy experimenting on your body when you are done.”